|Taylor Site, Paluxy Riverbed, 1984, Glen Rose, TX

 A few individuals such as Carl Baugh, Don Patton, and Ian Juby, continue to promote the Paluxy "man tracks" or alleged human tracks in Mesozoic or Paleozoic from other localities, but such claims are not considered credible by either mainstream scientists or major creationist groups.
 When examined thoroughly and carefully, the Paluxy tracks not only provide no positive evidence for young-earth creationism, but are found to be among many other lines of geologic evidence which indicate that the earth has had a long and complex history.

 This web site provides a collection of articles reviewing the history of the Paluxy controversy and relevant evidence, articles on other alleged out-of-order fossils and artifacts, and information and links boarder aspects of trace fossils, paleontology, and the "creation/evolution" issue.
 Unless otherwise noted, the articles and illustrations are by myself (Glen Kuban).
-The site now includes a photo gallery of dinosaur track sites.
-Among the recent additions is a recently published scientific paper containing extensive documentation of the Paluxy tracksites.

 I welcome comments, questions, and corrections from visitors.
 Feel free to